 The Netherlands is an attractive base for doing business and for investment.
-Its open and international outlook, well-educated work force and strategic location are contributors.
+Its open and international outlook, well-educated workforce and strategic location are factors that contribute to this.
 The attractive fiscal climate and technological infrastructure create favourable propositions for international business.